 Toluwalola Kasali is the Founder of My Internally Displaced Persons, a cause, focused on reintegrating forcibly displaced people into society with dignity.
 She is an international speaker who has addressed global audiences at high-level meetings of the WHO, World Bank, and the UK Government.
-She recently completed an MSc in Public Policy at the London School of Economics, winning the Lloyd Gruber Prize for the Best Policy Paper in the School of Public Policy for her work promoting self-reliance in protracted displacement.
-In 2019, Toluwalola was selected as a British Council Emerging Policy Leader in Nigeria for her work on Internal Displacement.
+In 2023, she released her children’s book titled, “Through My Mother’s Eyes” highlighting the challenges children and women face living in protracted displacement.
+She produced and directed an award winning documentary titled, “Remember Me” on the same issue highlighting solutions to protracted displacement.
+In 2020, Toluwalola completed an MSc in Public Policy at the London School of Economics, winning the Lloyd Gruber Prize for the Best Policy Paper in the School of Public Policy for her Paper promoting self-reliance in protracted displacement.
+In 2019, she was selected as a British Council Emerging Policy Leader in Nigeria for her work on Internal Displacement.
 As part of this programme, she engaged global leaders, including Members of the UK Parliament and the International Development Committee of the House of Commons, on policy issues regarding internal displacement.

 She published her first book in 2019 titled, “My Name is Aisha – A Collection of Stories from Internally Displaced Persons.”
 Her book aims to educate and create awareness about the plight of Internally Displaced Persons.
 In 2018, she was a speaker at a high-level meeting organised by the World Bank Group and Canada’s Public Health Agency on Mental Health Stories from Around the World and the Global Ministerial Mental Health Summit hosted by the UK Government.
 The Summary Report of the Symposium and the Report of the UK Department of Health & Social Care included her work stream’s contributions and recommendations.